zhuyr97/ECFNet/README.md

 **Note that the pre-trained model has been saved in './ckpt' folder.
 And the pre-trained model is trained on the datasets privided by the challenge.

+The testing results of the MIPI 2022 Challenge also could be downloaded from [here](https://drive.google.com/drive/folders/1KqWik69-YI9-K352kwKSY8M-gQnNN0L9?usp=sharing).

 Thanks to the great efforts of the open-sourced projects [MIMOUNet](https://github.com/chosj95/MIMO-UNet).